 The idea behind Earth-to-Earth flights is to be able to get anywhere on Earth in under an hour.
 This would be a revolution for airplane transportation led by the BFR reusable rocket technology from private company SpaceX.
 The BFR would rocket to low-Earth orbit, fly toward its destination, and come back down vertically to a dedicated spaceport, making it possible to get from New York to Los Angeles in less than 30 minutes; NYC to Shanghai in 39 minutes; and Bangkok to Dubai in 24 minutes.

-Today, the rocket is still at an early stage of development.
-SpaceX founder Elon Musk has said the prototype should be tested in 2019 — a rather optimistic deadline that would imply a first orbital test around the Earth in 2020.
+The rocket is still at an early stage of development.
 To go from orbital testing to full-on commercial Earth-to-Earth flights will certainly require a couple of extra decades.
 To see what an Earth-to-Earth flight would look like, check out this video.
 Note that the BFR acronym is not clearly defined.
 Some say it stands for Big Falcon Rocket although most like to think it means Big F*cking Rocket.

-For both providers, landing on the moon is not part of the trip.
-The tourists will get as close as 62 miles from the Moon’s surface, letting them join the elite club of the 24 astronauts who have left low-Earth orbit so far.
+Landing on the moon is not part of the trip.
+The tourists will get as close as 62 miles from the moon’s surface, letting them join the elite club of the 24 astronauts who have left low-Earth orbit so far.
 The cost for this journey is still unknown.

 6. Move to Mars.